Return to Health Sciences | Courses Index

 3201 PATIENT CARE IN RADIOLOGIC SCIENCES: BASIC TECHNIQUES Basic patient care encompasses professional issues, patient assessment and communication, patient care and safety, infection control, vital signs, pediatric and geriatric imaging, medical emergencies, and trauma and mobile imaging.

-3223 DIGITAL IMAGE ACQUISITION AND DISPLAY I Content is designed to impact an understanding of the components, principles and operation of digital imaging and film based imaging systems found in diagnostic radiology.
-Factors that impact image acquisition, display, archiving, and retrieval are discussed.
-Guidelines for selecting exposure factors and evaluating images within a digital system assist students to bridge between film-based and digital imaging systems.
-Principles of digital system quality assurance and maintenance are presented.
+3223 DIGITAL IMAGE ACQUISITION AND DISPLAY I Content is designed to impact an understanding of the production of the radiographic image to include creation of the projected image, the visibility and geometrical qualities of the image, and factors affecting exposure to the image receptor.
+Guidelines for selecting exposure factors and evaluating images within a digital system are presented along with the system quality assurance and maintenance.

-3243 RADIATION PRODUCTION AND CHARACTERISTICS II Continuation of RADB 3133.
+3243 RADIATION PRODUCTION AND CHARACTERISTICS II Continuation of RADB 3133 with an emphasis on x-ray tubes, transformers, rectifiers, circuits and equipment types.

 3332 RADIOGRAPHIC PROCEDURES III Continuation of RADB 3324.